Our Tips for Enjoying Every Season in Campbell River

 Nothing beats the silence after a snowfall and the company of colourful winter skies.

-Remember to use #CRiverCollection before mid-October for a chance to win big, and #DiscoverCampbellRiver in every season.
+Show us how you #DiscoverCampbellRiver in every season.
 Won’t get a chance to visit us this fall or winter?
 Put us in your calendar for a spring road-trip or weekend getaway!
 There is always wilderness, adventure, and friendly locals welcoming new seasons and new guests.
 In the meantime, follow along via Instagram and Facebook.